jailln/UDV-server/Readme.md

-# UDV-server
+# UD-Serv

-UDV-server is a collection of server-side tools for converting and analysing urban data.
+UD-Serv is a collection of server-side tools for converting and analysing urban data.
 The client-side component can be found [here](https://github.com/MEPP-team/UDV).

 Version number is defined in `setup.py`.